Trigger Rules

 echo $CNB_NPC_AVATAR

-# NPC events can be matched under the role name
+# NPC events can match events under role names

 issue.comment@npc: *npc